 Let your wise mind engage with the wisdom of your body (and, as appropriate, the wisdom of professionals) to respond with care.

 I actually do believe all bodies have wisdom- even when the wires are crossed or the body seems to be asking for unhealthy things.
-All bodies speak wisdom, but the vast majority of us have had it almost completely rewired through how our culture (and often our families, and sometimes traumatic experiences in our body) taught us to relate to our bodies and our food intake.
+All bodies speak wisdom, but many bodies have been almost completely “rewired” through how our culture (and often our families, and sometimes traumatic experiences in our body) taught us to relate to our bodies and our food intake.

-Cultivating trust in an inner authority doesn’t automatically mean denying external authorities, or that suddenly we react to every sensation we feel, but actually means the start of a long process (for many of us, with the help of a therapist or dietician) to learn to listen well and unjumble those signals, with the goal of being able to mindfully feel, acknowledge, and choose how to respond to our body.
+Cultivating trust in an inner authority doesn’t automatically mean denying external authorities, or that suddenly we give ourselves over to every sensation we feel, but actually means the start of a long process (for many of us, with the help of a therapist or dietician) to learn to listen and unjumble those signals.
+The goal of listening is to grow the capacity to be able to mindfully feel, acknowledge, and choose how to respond to our body.